tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## Handlebar Reporter

 Handlebars is a simple templating language.
-It can be used to generate HTML or other text formats from a template andinput object.
+It can be used to generate HTML or other text formats from a template and  input object.

 ---